chunlinxuizz/bloch-electron-transport-pytools/README.md

 - A pymatgen `Bandstructure` object is needed to initialize the amset `Runner`, and to obtain accurate bandstructure, accurate eigenvalues based on an ultra dense k-mesh is necessary before interpolation.
 However, it is memory intensive to calculate them in a single calculation.
-The purpose of `cp2k_transport.kmesh_to_cp2kinp` and `cp2k_transport.merge_cp2k_band` are spread the dense Monkhost-Pack k-mesh into several input files and merge the .bs files in to one, respectively.
+The purpose of `cp2k_transport.kmesh_to_cp2kinp` and `cp2k_transport.merge_cp2k_band` are to split the dense Monkhost-Pack k-mesh into several input files and merge the .bs files in to one, respectively.
 - The elastic constants, deformation potentials, as well as bandstructures are the input of AMSET to get thermoelectric transport coefficients(https://hackingmaterials.lbl.gov/amset/)